How To Prepare

 • Composition (rearrangement) — find the opening sentence, then arrange logically.

 No need to buy expensive courses.
-These books + GATE PYQs are enough.
+These free resources are enough.